 Found at SMCC dock in Oct.
-Still there as of this week!!....Overwinter?
+2021 and was still present in Dec!....Overwinter?

 Data informing our partners!

 WHY IT MATTERS

 Invasive species are animals, algae, and other organisms that are not native to a region but arrive there through human activity and become self-sustaining.
 They may harm ecosystem processes, the economy, and public health.